The Community Quilt Programme

 - The Second Series: The Changing Roles of Women

-Our first community quilt, the E17 Neighbourhood Quilt, now on exhibition at Stow Bros on Hoe Street in Walthamstow, continues to spark conversations about community, history, and the characteristics of locality.
+Our first community quilt, the E17 Neighbourhood Quilt, exhibited extensively to the local rea it pertains to – in Walthamstow, East London – and with each exhititon continues to spark conversations about community, history, and the characteristics of locality.
 This quilt is a map of the E17 postcode made of tiny patchwork pieces and glittery fabric paint fingerprints made by residents who’ve marked the location of their home.
 Notecards and cushion covers are available for sale to support our work.

 The success of the Neighbourhood Quilt led to the making of a community quilt for the 2012 Art Trail, the Neighbourly Quilt.
 Participants in this project were asked to create a patch – using any textile treatment- but answering the question 1) What does it mean to be a good neighbour? or depicting 2) something they love about their neighbourhood.
 The resulting 68 patches created by Walthamstow residents (and pieced together by Significant Seams volunteers) display a dazzling variety of inspiration, themes, and creative talent.